ahmedmaher99/ahmedmaher99/README.md

 Currently working as a **Data Analytics Instructor at the National Telecommunication Institute (NTI)**, where I train students and early-career professionals in modern data analytics tools and methodologies including **Python, SQL, Excel, Power BI, and Tableau**,I delivered 540+ hours of Data Analytics training and instruction.

-My work focuses on building **automated dashboards, ETL workflows, and data-driven reporting systems** across industries such as healthcare, oil & gas, retail, and finance.
+My work focuses on building **automated dashboards, ETL workflows, and data driven reporting systems** across industries such as healthcare, oil & gas, retail, and finance.

 🎓 Graduated **First in Class with Excellent with Honor**